loopwerk/loopwerk.io/content/articles/2016-06-22-front-end-stack-one-year-later.md

+---
+tags: javascript
+---

 # Our front end stack one year later
-- tags: javascript

----

 One year ago I wrote my third article in a series where I researched front end tools, and with all that I learned I began to improve our front end stack at [Sling](http://www.getsling.com).
 It’s the big Angular app that I [wrote about](/articles/2015/research-front-end-part-3/), on which I’ve worked for 2.5 years now.
 Back then we used Gulp, Bower and Less.
 No modules, no ES6, barely any unit tests.
 We still use **Angular** 1.x, but a lot has changed in the last 12 months!

 First of all, we’re now using **CommonJS modules** and **ES6 syntax** throughout the app: fat arrows, destructuring, object literal shorthand, template strings, default function parameters, etc. We’re using **Babel 6** and **webpack** to compile all this to ES5.
 More specifically, we use `ng-annotate-loader` to automatically add injection annotation to our Angular code, and `html-loader` so that we can `require` our HTML templates right into the UI Router states.